MicrosoftDocs/Devices-docs/surface-hub/miracast-over-infrastructure.md

 # Miracast over infrastructure

-Beginning with Windows 10 version 1703, Microsoft extended the ability to send a Miracast stream over a local network rather than over a direct wireless link.
-This functionality is based on the [Miracast over Infrastructure Connection Establishment Protocol (MS-MICE)](https://msdn.microsoft.com/library/mt796768.aspx).

 Miracast over Infrastructure offers a number of benefits:

 - Windows automatically detects when sending the video stream over this path is applicable.